midusi/paper-CACIC-2023/README.md

 # Performance analysis of the Survival-SVM classifier applied to gene expression databases

-Source code of the paper Camele & Hasperué, _Performance analysis of the Survival-SVM classifier applied to gene expression databases_, CLEI (2023).
+Source code of the paper Camele & Hasperué, _Performance analysis of the Survival-SVM classifier applied to gene expression databases_, CACIC (2023).

 ## Installation